clotmilk/UX-Challenge/README.md

- UX-Challenge
+--UX-Challenge

-single-reponsive Login/logout page
+--single-reponsive Login/logout page

-Username/passowrd can be any between 8 to 24characters
+--Username/passowrd can be any between 8 to 24characters